shakacode/bootstrap-sass-loader/README.md

 Bootstrap configuration and loading package for webpack, using the npm packages `bootstrap-sass` and `sass-loader`.

 If you're looking for the less version, see [boostrap-webpack](https://github.com/bline/bootstrap-webpack).
+This project is based on that version for less, with some minor differences, the main one being how the configuration file specifies two sass files for customization.

 In a nutshell: